 Also, remember that volunteering is equally important for medical schools to see on your primary application.
 So, find an organization that resonates with your passions and get involved for the long haul.
 Showing your commitment to a single, meaningful volunteer experience over multiple random ones will make a lasting impression on admissions committees.

-Want to learn the key strategies I used when it comes to the actual application process to truly stand out and boost my chances?
-In this Free Premed Workshop, I’ll share all the mistakes I made the first (unsuccessful) application cycle and how I turned it all around and gained 10 acceptances the second time.
+Want to learn the key strategies I used during the application process to truly stand out?
+In this Free Premed Workshop, you’ll learn all the mistakes I made the first (unsuccessful) application cycle and how I turned it around and gained 10 acceptances the second time.
 You’ll learn what it means to apply early, the exact framework I used to write a compelling personal statement, how to identify residency bias so you don’t waste a penny on the wrong schools and much more.

 So Can You Get Into Med School With a C?
 Yes, Even with 5 Cs!